tim-smart/effect-io-ai/effect/Effect-forkWithErrorHandler.md

 # forkWithErrorHandler

-Like fork but handles an error with the provided handler.
+Like {@link fork} but handles an error with the provided handler.

 To import and use `forkWithErrorHandler` from the "Effect" module: